Pratham-gupta610/LostAndFind/docs/prd.md

    - status = OWNER_NOT_FOUND or ITEM_NOT_FOUND (as appropriate)
    - concluded_at = current timestamp
    - receiver_user_id = NULL\n   - receiver_email = NULL
-3. Item remains visible ONLY to the reporter
-4. Item MUST NOT appear in Public Return Section
+3. Item remains visible ONLY to the reporter\n4.
+Item MUST NOT appear in Public Return Section
 5. Homepage statistics remain unchanged

 #### 2.11.4 Main History Visibility (Public Return Section)